When it comes to burgers in Las Vegas, your options are all over the map.

 Ketchup at Planet Hollywood: Another hidden gem in the Miracle Mile Shops, Ketchup offers an assortment of burgers at price points starting at $10 – $15.

-America at NYNY: Offering some of the cheapest burgers on the Strip (that aren’t fast food), America offers a half-pound sirloin burger with fries for a paltry $12.50 in addition to other inexpensive options.
+America at NYNY: Offering some of the cheapest burgers on the Strip (that aren’t fast food), America offers a half-pound American burger with fries for around $15 in addition to other inexpensive options.

 Broadway Burger at NYNY: Tucked within the themed Greenwich Village section of NYNY that is fun to walk through, Broadway offers a number of cheap burger options which include fries and a drink for around $15.

 Backstage Deli at Luxor: One of the least expensive non-fast food burgers on the Las Vegas Strip, Backstage offers a 1/4th lb. cheeseburger on a brioche bun for a mere $13.
-Fries are an additional $4, but your total will still be pretty darn close to $15.
+Fries are an additional $4.

-Wahlburgers at Bally’s: Located out in front of Bally’s in the colorful Grand Bazaar Shops, Wahlburgers offers a 1/3 lb. hamburger complete with lettuce, tomato, onions, and pickles for under $15.
+Wahlburgers at Horseshoe: Located out in front of Horseshoe in the colorful Grand Bazaar Shops, Wahlburgers offers a 1/3 lb. hamburger complete with lettuce, tomato, onions, and pickles for under $15.
 Note that sides are separate and adding fries will set you back around $5.
 Still a pretty cheap burger by Strip standards.